-- 1. NEW: AISL Goals for Proposals - 2.
-NEW: Changes to project types, their required components, funding amounts and estimated number of proposals to be funded. - 3.
-NEW: Added new requirements for all proposals: 5 keywords in Project Summary; Goals to be addressed; List of Proposal Personnel 4.
-REVISED: Solicitation-Specific Criteria - REMINDER: All proposals must articulate a clear rationale describing how the project fits within the informal STEM learning literature and practice as well as how it advances our understanding of/contributes knowledge to the informal STEM learning community. - 6.
-REMINDER: The AISL Program prefers collaborative proposals to be submitted using the single-entity option (submitted by one organization with subawards).
-For collaborative proposals uploaded as separate linked submissions from multiple organizations, the minimum one-year budget amount is \$75,000 for each organization for each project year. - 7.
-Conference proposals may be submitted at any time, generally a year in advance of the scheduled date
+- 1. REVISED: Goal #3, Broadening Participation in STEM - 2.
+REMINDER: Requirements for all proposals: 5 keywords in Project Summary; Goals to be addressed; Solicitation Specific Review Criteria, List of Proposal Personnel - 3.
+REMINDER: All proposals must articulate a clear rationale describing why a project is informal learning and how it adds value to the informal STEM learning community. - 4.
+REMINDER: The AISL program prefers collaborative proposals to be submitted using the single-entity option (submitted by one organization with sub-awards).
+For collaborative proposals uploaded as separate linked submissions from multiple organizations, the minimum one-year budget amount is \$75,000 for each organization for each project year.